wso2/puppet-open-banking/README.md

 ## Quick Start Guide

-1. Download a wso2obkm-1.4.0.zip and wso2obam-1.4.0.zip packs and copy them to the `<puppet_environment>/modules/ob_common/files/packs` directory in the **Puppetmaster**.
+1. Download the wso2obkm-1.4.0.zip and wso2obam-1.4.0.zip packs and copy them to the `<puppet_environment>/modules/ob_common/files/packs` directory in the **Puppetmaster**.

 2. Set up the JDK distribution as follows: